KSTF Teaching Fellowships are awarded based on the following three selection criteria:

 2. The potential to develop exemplary teaching practices.

-- Have the ability to communicate clearly, plan and be flexible, and work productively with diverse individuals
+Outstanding, professional teachers have the ability to communicate clearly, plan and be flexible, and work productively with diverse individuals.
+They:

 3. The potential to develop the qualities of a teacher leader.